Axum massacre: Location and numbers

-Priest Wolde Mariam detailed the Axum Massacre, horrified about the ~800 people had been killed.
+A priest, Wolde Mariam, also detailed the Axum Massacre, horrified about the ~800 people he said had been killed.

 Looting

 The EDF looted Axum "systematically and on a massive scale, leaving residents without food or drink", medicine and cars.
 The looting started on 19 November, and intensified after the 28–29 November massacre.

 Cultural heritage risks

 Historians and archeologists expressed concern that the church architecture and the reputedly present Ark of the Covenant, significant in the history of Christianity, were at risk of damage or destruction.

 Perpetrators and order of command

 Amnesty International, on the basis of interviews with 41 survivors and witnesses, 20 others with "knowledge relevant to the situation", and satellite imagery from October, November and December 2020 for cross-checking, attributed the massacre to the EDF in its 26 February 2021 report.
-Earlier, EDF troops were attributed as the perpetrators of the church and street massacres by Associated Press (AP), Getu Mak, Martin Plaut's witness.
+Earlier, EDF troops were attributed as the perpetrators of the church and street massacres by Associated Press (AP), Getu Mak, and Martin Plaut's witness.
 The ENDF was attributed responsibility in early January reports by EEPA, and Le Monde.

 The EHRC, based on its visit to Axum from 27 February to 5 March 2021, in which it conducted interviews with "survivors, 45 families of victims, eyewitnesses and religious leaders", held a group discussion with 20 residents, talks with local kebele officials, and discussions with medical staff of the Saint Mary and Axum Referral Hospitals, attributed the 28–29 November weekend massacre to the EDF.

 Getu Mak attributed responsibility for delayed burial to the EDF, stating, "I saw a horse cart carrying around 20 bodies to the church, but Eritrean soldiers stopped them and told people to throw them back on the street."

 Mhretab, interviewed by AP, stated that ENDF soldiers observed the massacre without intervening.
 When asked why they were failing to stop the massacre, they stated that they had orders "from above", which AP interpreted to mean that senior federal Ethiopian officials were responsible for the non-intervention order.